nkabbara/nkabbara.github.io/a-checklist-runs-my-life.md

 [^4]: I arbitrarily picked six weeks.
 I might change this one day.

 There's a conversation going on between the world and the checklist.
-It shapes my world, but **my world also shapes it**.
+It shapes my world, but **the world also shapes it**.
 As I sprint through the weeks, the routine starts to become too rigid.
 Unplanned events feel like a major annoyance.
-What I started to do is be more **flexible and realistic** and rewrite the checklist to match.
+I try to be more **realistic and improvisational** and rewrite the checklist to match what's inevitably going to happen.
+This flips annoyance into enjoyment.
 For example, my mom decided to come and spend a week with me in Argentina.
 My first reaction was: fuck, I'm going to lose 30 hours of work, how can I fit her in.
-My second and better reaction was: let me make that week's checklist all about showing her the best time of her life and plan work around her resting time where and if possible.
-This removes the friction I usually feel when there's a mismatch between what I had planned and what's happening[^7].
+My second reaction was: let me make that week's checklist all about her.
+Show her the best time and spend as much time with her as possible.
+Work only if time allows[^7].

 [^7]: I used to keep my plan the same and figure out how squeeze unplanned events within it knowing that it was impossible.
+Then as the days unfolded, I would feel annoyed at not being able to finish what I had planned.
+Magical thinking.

 The ability to take a goal or a quest and break it down into baby steps makes me feel as if everything is possible.
 This system has helped me build and sell a few companies, learn to speak Spanish, learn to dance Tango, get my Toastmasters certificate, move to new countries, and it continues to support me with my current quests.